DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-3.md

 ### Leeds and Bradford

-Including both Leeds and Bradford in the sample area makes ‘Establishment type’ more representative of the wider placement school population.
-However, this area is not representative on ‘Phase of education’ or ‘Percentage free school meals’. ​
+Including both Leeds and Bradford in the sample area makes the ‘Establishment type’ more representative of the wider placement school population.
+However, this area is not representative of the ‘Phase of education’ or ‘Percentage of free school meals’. ​

-Therefore, whilst this area does not improve the overall representativeness of the sample, it could be useful if a larger sample of ‘Academies’ is required for targeted analysis.
+Therefore, whilst this area does not improve the overall representativeness of the sample, it could be helpful if a larger sample of ‘Academies’ is required for targeted analysis.

 | Characteristic | Representative across all categories | Representative across categories of interest |
 | --- | --- | --- |